Software-Improvement-Group/sigrid-mendix-studio-pro/README.md

-# Sigrid for Mendix Studio Pro
+# QSM integration for Mendix Studio Pro

-A Mendix Studio Pro extension that integrates Sigrid findings directly into your development environment.
+A Mendix Studio Pro extension that integrates [Quality and Security Management](https://docs.mendix.com/appstore/partner-solutions/qsm/) directly into your development environment.

-## Features

-- View findings from Sigrid in a dockable pane
-- Configure Sigrid API credentials (token, customer, system)
-- Real-time data fetching from Sigrid API

 ## Prerequisites